fhmwg/current-tags/stage2-essentials.md

 | `IIM:Caption-Abstract` | 2:120 Caption-Abstract | IPTC:Caption-Abstract|
 | `EXIF:ImageDescription` | 270/0x010E ImageDescription | EXIF:ImageDescription|

+Note:  Although the [IPTC Interoperability Test](https://getpmd.iptc.org/interoptests-iptcpmd.html) will flag Description as "Not in Sync" if IIM 2:120 Caption/Abstract is missing, FHMWG is not currently requiring this sync.

+### 2.2.2 Metadata to Read

 If  `dc:description` is not present, the following optional semantically equivalent fields maby be consulted in this order:

 | Property | Specification |
 | :---- | :--- |
 | IIM Caption/Abstract| 2:120 Caption/Abstract|
 | EXIF Image Descritpion | 270/0x010E ImageDescription |

-Note:  Although the [IPTC Interoperability Test](https://getpmd.iptc.org/interoptests-iptcpmd.html) will flag Description as "Not in Sync" if IIM 2:120 Caption/Abstract is missing, FHMWG is not currently requiring this sync.

 #### 2.2.2.
 Example   <a name="2.2.2"></a>